Kleidukos/get-tested/README.md

 The inputs of the action (under the `with:` stanza) are the following:

 *  cabal-file:
    The path to your cabal file, e.g. somefolder/myproject.cabal. required;
-*  version: Version of the tool. required;
+*  version:
+   The version of the get-tested tool that is used.
+   Defaults to the latest one.
 *  windows: (legacy) Enable Windows runner, latest version. required: false, default: false;
 *  windows-version: Enable Windows runner.
 If both `windows` and `windows-version` inputs are set, the explicit version will take priority. required: false, default: "";
 *  macos: (legacy) Enable macOS runner, latest version. required: false, default: false;